kyrie1218/r2macro/docs/_coverpage.md

 # **Road to Dynamic Macroeconomics** <small>1.0</small>

+##  Tradeoff of the current and future

-> An introductory documentation in dynamic macroeconomics.
+> A simple documentation to learn dynamic economics

-- Kerun He
-- Chongqing University